 It is important to note that the public sector (such as local governments) often has a different compliance date than the private sector (local businesses, such as stores, salons, etc.).
 However, both sectors are given compliance dates that they must follow.

-For more information, please visit the Ontario Ministry of Community and Social Services website.
+For more information, please visit the Ministry of Economic Development, Trade and Employment website.